Monika171/OutplacementHeroes/README.md

 [B] 'skills.sql' file may not get imported directly.
 In that case, please copy the INSERT QUERY from the file and use SQL(INSERT) at phpmyadmin to achieve the same.

+4) If Old values of any collaborator persists(which is unusual), please run:
+[A]: php artisan cache:clear
+composer dump-autoload -o

+[B] If Still Not Solved, then run:
+php artisan clear-compiled
+php artisan cache:clear
+php artisan route:clear
+php artisan view:clear
+php artisan config:clear

+5) Make sure the project is cloned properly:
+a) git clone url
+b) composer install
+(or "composer update", if former is already done.
+Not required, if project runs already)
+c) copy .env.example .env
+(Fill up your values in .env)
+d)create database and user.
+Fillup details in .env file including email and admin credentials and
+e) php artisan migrate
+("php artisan migrate:fresh" if using git pull or
+Only when not taking/importing .sql files from 'OPH_sql_import1')
+f) php artisan db:seed --force
+(Only when not taking/importing .sql files from 'OPH_sql_import1')
+g) php artisan storage:link
+h) php artisan key:generate
+i) php artisan serve

 ## Initial tasks:
 -HIRING EMPLOYERS, JOBSEEKERS, ADMIN (sending notification carrying JD link, if latter is eligible etc).